Card Questions Fare Capping Reduced Fare Pass and Product PAL Paratransit

 How do I check the balance on my MetGo card?

-The balance can be checked online at the MetGo website, the MetGo mobile app, any Ticket Vending Machine, or in person at, or by calling, our customer service center.
+The balance can be checked online at the MetGo website, the MetGo mobile app, any Ticket Vending Machine, or in person at, or by calling the Metro customer service center at (716) 855-7211, TTY/relay 711 or (800) 662-1220.
 The balance cannot be checked on a bus or paratransit vehicle, or at a retailer.

 Who do I contact if I have issues with my MetGo card?